DhevinaTailor/Business-Loan-Default-Prediction-Model/README.md

 4. **Initial Learnings:** We've shared key learnings up to the EDA stage, highlighting the importance of understanding the data and addressing data cleaning and feature selection.

+5. **In-Depth EDA:** We've concluded a more thorough Exploratory Data Analysis, uncovering deeper insights and patterns within the dataset.

+6. **Advanced Feature Engineering:** Post-EDA, we've developed and integrated new features into our dataset, enhancing the potential predictive power of our models.

+7. **Baseline Model Development:** We've implemented and assessed various baseline models, including logistic regression, to establish a foundation for more advanced modeling.

+8. **Preliminary Model Evaluation:** Our baseline models have been evaluated using a set of metrics, providing insights into their initial performance and areas for improvement.

 #### Upcoming Tasks 📅

-1. **EDA Completion:** We will complete the Exploratory Data Analysis (EDA) phase, gaining deeper insights into the dataset and identifying patterns and relationships.

-2. **Feature Engineering:** After EDA, we will proceed with feature engineering, creating new features and transforming data to enhance our model's predictive power.

-3. **Model Selection and Training:** We will evaluate and select a machine learning algorithm (logistic regression) and train the model using the prepared dataset.

-4. **Model Evaluation:** The trained model will be evaluated for performance using metrics such as accuracy, precision, recall, and F1 score.
+1. **Model Refinement:** Based on our findings from the initial models, we'll refine and tune our models to improve accuracy and reliability.

+2. **Exploration of Advanced Modeling Techniques:** We plan to explore more sophisticated machine learning algorithms to enhance our prediction capabilities.

+3. **Preparation for Deployment:** As we refine our models, we'll also start laying the groundwork for deploying the model in a real-world setting.

-5. **Deployment:** The final step involves deploying the trained model to provide real-time or batch predictions, which will support loan approval decisions.
+4. **Deployment:** The final step involves deploying the trained model to provide real-time or batch predictions, which will support loan approval decisions.

 Our roadmap ensures that we are making steady progress toward our goal of building a robust business loan default prediction model.
 Stay tuned for updates and further insights as we move forward.